 11.1.
-The operating organization should ensure that engineering controls are in place to protect workers from exposure due to radioisotopes and other associated hazards.
-Even when optimized engineering controls have been implemented, additional protective measures such as personal protective equipment will need to be used to keep radiation doses as low as reasonably achievable or to mitigate the consequences of an accident.
+The operating organization should ensure that engineered controls are in place to protect workers from exposure due to radioisotopes and other hazards associated with the operation of a radioisotope production facility.
+Even when optimized engineered controls have been implemented, additional protective measures such as personal protective equipment will need to be used to keep radiation doses as low as reasonably achievable or to mitigate the consequences of an accident.

 11.2.
 The operating organization should ensure that workers are provided with suitable and adequate personal protective equipment that meets relevant standards and specifications.
 According to GSR Part 3 [3], the operating organization is required to ensure that personal protective equipment is provided to workers.
-Personal protective equipment for routine operations may include:
+Personal protective equipment for routine operations may include the following:

-- (a) Protective clothing, including gloves, overalls and caps for contamination hazards; - Protective respiratory equipment suitable for protecting the respiratory tract from contamination hazards; - (c) Protective aprons and gloves and organ shields for external radiation hazards; - (d) Safety glasses or face shields for protection against splashes involving radioactive material and against beta radiation and leaded glasses for protection against external radiation hazards. - 11.3.
-Personal protective equipment for emergency operations may include: - (a) Full body covered air suits with air lines or breathing apparatus for entering contaminated areas; - (b) Lead aprons, critical organ protectors and gloves for situations with high dose rates.
+- (a) Protective clothing, including gloves, overalls and caps for contamination hazards; - (b) Protective respiratory equipment suitable for protecting the respiratory tract from contamination hazards; - (c) Protective aprons and gloves and organ shields for external radiation hazards; - (d) Safety glasses or face shields for protection against splashes involving radioactive material and against beta radiation and leaded glasses for protection against external radiation hazards.

+11.3.
+Personal protective equipment for emergency operations may include the following:

+- (a) Full body covered air suits with air lines or breathing apparatus for entering contaminated areas; - (b) Lead aprons, critical organ protectors and gloves for situations with high dose rates.